Little Miracles Shih Tzu

 Bred solely to be companions, Shih Tzu are affectionate, happy go lucky, outgoing house dogs who love nothing more than to be underfoot following their humans from room to room.
 This breed has been bred for one thing - to be companion dogs.
 Since ancient times, the Shih Tzu have made themselves comfortable on the laps of everyone who meets them.
 They have a huge desire to be with their humans.
 In fact, they crave human companionship and love nothing more than to cuddle, kiss and sit on your lap.
 Because they are so attached to their humans, the Shih Tzu are susceptible to separation anxiety when left alone for long periods.
 The Shih Tzu is a very social dog and tends to require a large amount of personal attention each day.
 Because, they are prone to separation anxiety, Shih Tzu are best in homes that have someone home for most of the day.
 Having another Shih Tzu for company is advised for those who have to leave their dog home for work as they can keep each other company and may help to reduce any anxiety and boredom.
 When placing two Shih Tzu in a home, I recommend either two males or a male and a female.
 The reason is that sometimes (not always) a female can have a more alpha personality where the females can assert their dominance over the other.
 Female dogs can be, and quite commonly are, alpha over neutered males as well, whether the female in question is herself neutered or not.

 Before you rush out and purchase a puppy, it is very important to think it through very carefully.
 Caring for a puppy is hard work and a lifetime commitment.
 Your puppy will be relying on you for many years to come.
 Make sure as a family you sit down to discuss how a new puppy will affect your family, schedules, responsibilities and lifestyle.
-Be sure everyone is on board to include the new pet in your home BEFORE contacting a breeder ie: spouse or significant other, landlord, parents, roommate, etc.
+Be sure everyone is on board to include the new pet in your home BEFORE contacting a breeder ie: spouse or significant other, landlord, parents, roommate, etc. A new puppy brings much love BuT they are also hard work, takes effort in training, money to properly care for their physical and medical needs, as well as a lot of patience.
+However, given those efforts and commitment of caring and nurturing, you will have a lifelong friend and family member.

 If you want to keep your Shih Tzu in the long beautiful flowing coat, be prepared for some serious daily grooming time.
 Most pet owners resort to a short "puppy" clip which is much easier to care for.
 Your Shih Tzu will need to see a professional groomer about every 6-8 weeks to maintain the shorter coat.
 The Shih Tzu is a great breed for those who suffer with allergies because of their hair like coat.
 However, there are no 100% guarantees that everyone will not experience an allergic reaction.